seek-oss/skuba/docs/deep-dives/github.md

 **skuba** can annotate the first 50 issues detected by [`skuba lint`] and [`skuba test`] via the [GitHub Checks API].

 This can be enabled by propagating Buildkite environment variables and a GitHub API token.
-At SEEK, this token can be configured through a `:tw` repository suffix in BuildAgency.

 For example, with the [Docker Buildkite plugin]:

 ```yaml